Filipino-American cuisine: Coconut

-Filipino American Food at Celebrations
+Filipino-American food at celebrations

-Celebrations and festivals are a key part of the Filipino American lifestyle and culture.
-There are particular dishes at these celebrations that hold important significance for Filipino Americans.
-For example, adobo, pansit, and léchon.
-Adobo includes braised meat, vinegar, and garlic, but there are several variations of it depending upon the ingredients available.
-Pansit consists of noodles with seafood, meat (pork or beef), poultry (chicken), or vegetables and herbs and spices.
+Celebrations and festivals are a key part of the Filipino-American lifestyle and culture.
+There are particular dishes at these celebrations that hold important significance for Filipino-Americans.
+Adobo, pansit, and léchon are examples of such dishes.
+Adobo includes braised meat, vinegar, and garlic, but there are several variations depending on the ingredients available.
+Pansit consists of noodles with seafood, meat (pork or beef), poultry (chicken), or vegetables, herbs, and spices.
 Lechón is a whole, roasted pig.
 Lechón leftovers are used as ingredients in other Filipino dishes, including adobo.
-Some of these dishes also hold symbolic significance like pansit which means long life.
+Some of these dishes also hold symbolic significance, like pansit, which means long life.

-Dessert is also an important part of celebrations with dishes like kakanin or leche flan present at these gatherings.
+Dessert is also an important part of celebrations, with dishes like kakanin or leche flan present at these gatherings.
 Kakanin is a rice cake eaten daily as a snack, but it is also served at celebrations and gatherings.
 Leche flan is a caramel custard made using eggs and milk.

-Filipino American health
+Filipino-American health

 Food and health

 A 2012 study across Asian American subgroups in Southern California (Chinese, Filipino, Korean, Japanese, and Vietnamese Americans) found that Filipino Americans self-reported the highest body mass indexes (BMIs).
-This is because after the migration of Filipinos to the U.S. their diets changed and showed to have increase in energy-dense food, processed food, decrease in fruits, vegetables.

-This seems to have has a negative effect on the body leading to increase body weight and other health-related problems.
-Specifically in Filipino American diets, there was an increase in milk, meat consumption, less starchy food and snacks.
-This increase in eating by Filipinos has led to an increase in the calorie intake.
-This increase was almost doubled and along with it was a double in protein consumption and triple consumption of fat.
+This is because, after the migration of the Filipinos to the United States, their diets changed by increasing in energy-dense food, processed food, and decreasing in fruits and vegetables.This seems to have has a negative effect on the body, leading to increase body weight and other health-related problems.

 United States and Canada

-There was a study done in Canada on the average Filipino woman's health focusing mainly on the idea of body size, eating, and health.
-Western culture has spread an idea that there is a concept of "healthy" and this concept in terms of woman would be that there is an association with being thin is attractive and vice versa for being fatter.
-The study was then analyzed and what was found is that there was a risk of being "fat" associated with eating rice and an association of being thinner when watching fat and rice.
+One study in Canada on the average Filipino woman's health focused mainly on the idea of body size, eating, and health.
+Western culture has associated "health" of women with being thin is attractive and vice versa for being fatter.
+The study found and that there was a risk of being "fat" associated with eating rice and an association of being thinner when watching fat and rice intake.